Spiders: D-Tec Pest Solutions

 – Apply an icepack to the bit (but do not free or damage the unprotected skin)

-– Do not use a pressure immobilisation bandage.
+– Do not use a pressure immobilization bandage.

-Remember prevention is always better make sure you have your annual pest control done.
-Contact us on 1300 725 758 for further information or bookings.
+Remember prevention is always better to make sure you have your annual pest control done.